tinted-theming/home/builder.md

 - `--help | -h` option to output usage information directly or by opening the manpage.

-These three options have output that is considered implementation detail, not intended to be scripted with.
+These three options have output that is implementation specific, not intended to be scripted with.
 Thus each author SHOULD implement them as they see fit.

 #### 3.1.2.
 CLI output and behaviour

-**Note**: All text outputted by the CLI binary is considered implementation detail, so the author MAY output whatever they prefer (or no message at all).
+**Note**: All text outputted by the CLI binary is considered implementation specific, so the author MAY output whatever they prefer (or no message at all).
 If needed, scripts using the builder SHOULD check for return codes (specified below) instead of messages.